 California Admission Day

-California Admission Day is a local observance in the state of California and celebrates that state’s admission into the United States as the 31st state in the United States.
-It’s a day that’s observed with special events at schools and museums, and it is a day that’s addressed by public officials who love giving speeches about it.
-California was admitted to the U.S as a free state during the Compromise of 1850 after it was ceded by Mexican at the conclusion of the Mexican-American War of 1848.
+California Admission Day is a local observance in the state of California that celebrates the state’s admission into the United States as the 31st state.
+It is a day observed with special events at schools and museums, and it is a day addressed by public officials who enjoy giving speeches about it.

-The History Of California’s Admission To
+The History of California’s Admission

-On May 13, 1846, the U.S declared war on Mexico.
+On May 13, 1846, the U.S. declared war on Mexico.
 A month later, on June 15, 1846, a contingent of American settlers in California staged a revolt against Mexican authorities.
 This revolt would become known as the Bear Flag Revolt.
 This force captured the Mexican garrison at Sonoma and declared the California Republic as they hoisted a Bear Flag.
-However, their control of the area was limited to the area around Sonoma and only lasted for a little less than a month.
-On July 5, 1846, Brevet Captain John C. Fremont took control of these forces and folded them into his California Battalion.
-Four days later, Navy Lieutenant Joseph Warren Revere showed up in the area and replaced the Bear Flag with the U.S flag-thereby declaring California to be in the possession of the United States.

-In 1848, the Mexican-American War would come to an end with the signing of the Treaty of Guadalupe Hidalgo.
-According to the treaty, Mexico would cede a large portion of northern Mexico to what is now the southwestern portion of the U.S. After the acquisition, the U.S Congress began to argue over how this area would be organized.
-At first, Congress was content with leaving it as an unorganized territory because there weren’t a lot of people living in the area.
+At first, Congress was content with leaving it as an unorganized territory because there weren’t many people living in the area.
 However, this changed when gold was discovered at Sutter’s Mill in California.
-This caused the local population to first swell with people looking to strike gold and then people looking to offer goods and services to those prospectors.
-The rising population of the area led to an establishment of a local government and increased the pressure on Congress to do something with the area.
+This caused the local population to swell first with people looking to strike gold and then with people looking to offer goods and services to those prospectors.

-On November 13, 1849, the California Constitution was adopted and a proposition was submitted to Congress to admit California as the next U.S state.
-When U.S President Zachary Taylor dies on July 9, 1850, Vice President Millard Fillmore would become President.
-Fillmore had strong ties to the South and was open to a compromise that allowed slavery to be extended into the territories.
 As a result, the Compromise of 1850 was easier to adopt.
-This compromise allowed California to be admitted as a U.S State without Congress imposing any limitations on slavery.
+This compromise allowed California to be admitted as a U.S. state without Congress imposing any limitations on slavery.
 However, California’s state constitution actively prohibited slavery, so concessions were given to slave states.

 Observing California Admission Day